On this site

 - Mark Porter, the Guardian's creative director;

-Barnes who designed the Observer and Guardian Egyptian
+- Paul Barnes who designed the Observer and Guardian Egyptian

 the italic!;

-- Nico Macdonald from design consultancy Spy has put his talk
+- Nico Macdonald from design consultancy Spy.

 |

-- a weekly news magazine for women aged 34+ |
+First - a news weekly for women aged 34+ |

 |